 - an assessment of issues related to fatigue and volume limitations;

-- an assessment of the effectiveness of parent and infant interactions for feeding and communication.
+- an assessment of the effectiveness of parent/caregiver and infant interactions for feeding and communication; and

 Readiness For Oral Feeding

-There is little consistency across or within most facilities regarding an infant's readiness for oral feeding.
-Likewise, there is no consistent protocol covering criteria for initiation of feedings and how the decision is made.
+Protocols for determining readiness for oral feeding and specific criteria for initiating feeding vary across facilities.
 In many NICUs, it is a unilateral decision on the part of the neonatologist; in others, the SLP, neonatologist, and nursing staff share observations during their assessments of readiness for oral feedings.
-The decision is based on the individual skills of each infant.

-Key criteria to determine readiness to feed include
+Key criteria to determine readiness for oral feeding include

-- stability in physiologic parameters (e.g., digestive, respiratory, heart rate, and oxygenation);
+- physiologic stability—for example, stability of digestive, respiratory, heart rate, and oxygenation parameters;

-- motoric stability in the form of muscle tone, flexion, and midline movements;
+- motoric stability—stability of muscle tone, flexion, and midline movements; and

-- behavioral state (ability to alert) and stability in behavioral state.
+- behavioral state (ability to alert) and stability of behavioral state.

 Non-Nutritive Sucking (NNS)

-Non-nutritive sucking (sucking for comfort without fluid release, as with a pacifier, finger, or recently emptied breast) does not determine readiness to orally feed, but is helpful for assessment.
+Non-nutritive sucking (NNS)—sucking for comfort without fluid release (e.g., with a pacifier, finger, or recently emptied breast)—does not determine readiness to orally feed, but it is helpful for assessment.
 NNS patterns can typically be evaluated with skilled observation and without the use of instrumental assessment.
-A non-instrumental assessment of NNS includes evaluation of the infant's

-- oral structures and functions, including palatal integrity, jaw movement, and tongue movements for cupping and compression (lip closure is not required for infant feeding, as the tongue typically seals the anterior opening of the oral cavity);
+- The infant’s oral structures and functions, including palatal integrity, jaw movement, and tongue movements for cupping and compression.
+(Note: Lip closure is not required for infant feeding because the tongue typically seals the anterior opening of the oral cavity.)

-- ability to turn and open the mouth (rooting) when stimulated on the lips and to accept a pacifier into the mouth;
+- The infant’s ability to turn the head and open the mouth (rooting) when stimulated on the lips or cheeks and to accept a pacifier into the mouth.

-- ability to use both compression (positive pressure of the jaw and tongue on the pacifier) as well as suction (negative pressure created with tongue cupping and jaw movement);
+- The infant’s ability to use both compression (positive pressure of the jaw and tongue on the pacifier) and suction (negative pressure created with tongue cupping and jaw movement).

-- ability to maintain physiological state during NNS.
+- The infant’s ability to maintain physiological state during NNS.